jash90/accounting-app/test-results/FINAL-TEST-REPORT.md

 ## Conclusion

-The email configuration feature is **production-ready** for user configurations.
+The email configuration feature is **functionally complete** for user configurations.
 All core CRUD operations work correctly, security measures are in place (JWT auth, password encryption), and the user interface provides a smooth experience with proper error handling and feedback.
+Note: Full production readiness requires completion of company config and RBAC verification (see Next Steps).

 **Bugs Fixed**: 4 (All critical UI bugs)
 **Features Tested**: 7 out of 9 planned features